roman-milk/roman-milk.github.io/a-conspiracy-of-sluts.md

  "I..."
 Paige paused to gulp.
 "I just don't know if I'm cut out to be one of your... orgy people."

  "And now you never will," said Athena, sitting back.
-Report_Story #2